kstearn/budget-buddy/README.md

 2. Install [Node.js](https://nodejs.org/en) if needed
 3. Navigate to the project folder in the terminal or an IDE
 4. Run `npm install` in the terminal
-5. Run `node server.js` in the terminal
-6. Run `npm start` in the terminal
+5. Run `npm start` in the terminal